 Orange/Yellow Color: (Moderate Traffic)

-If you have an orange color overlay upon your existing maps then it shows there is a moderate amount of traffic.
+If you have an orange color overlay on your existing maps then it shows there is a moderate amount of traffic.
 Everyone is moving too slow but not stopping.
 This might be due to road conditions and traffic lights.

 Orange lines on the map indicate that traffic is moving at a faster rate, ranging from 25 to 50 miles per hour.

 If you have a red color overlay upon your existing maps then it shows there is a high amount of traffic and vehicles are moving very slow or stopped.
 If it has darker red color then it indicates there is more heavy traffic than the general red color.